Muzuwi/AmmoboxPlus/README.md

 ## Known Issues
 - Ice/Slime ammo may rarely cause erratic movement in enemies, please report such cases on the Issue Tracker on GitHub
 - Debuffs do not apply to players in PvP
+- **Rocket special effects only work with Rocket Launcher/Grenade Launcher/Snowman Cannon/Proximity Mine Launcher (for now, Terraria's implementation of rockets makes it very hard to add custom ones that work with all launchers, and each rocket has to be added specifically for every launcher.
+In the future, other modders will be able to use Call to add their own launchers to this list.**

 ## Changelog
 - v1.3.3.0 - Rocket update!
 13 new rocket types added